Lessen your tax liability through retirement contributions

 - Identify tax-savvy opportunities with your financial and tax professionals.
 They can be good resources for evaluating your tax liabilities and potentially identifying ways of reducing your tax burden in the future.

-- Look forward to tax-deferred savings by increasing retirement account contributions today if it makes sense for you and your personal situation.
+- Take advantage of tax-deferred savings by increasing retirement account contributions today if it makes sense for you and your personal situation.

 Action is everything.
 Talk to your financial and tax professionals about tax-smart strategies for retirement today.

 1 Keep in mind, the purchase of an annuity within a retirement plan or account does not provide additional tax-deferred treatment of earnings.
 However, annuities do provide other features and benefits that may be important to you, including options for guaranteed lifetime income and a guaranteed death benefit for your beneficiary.

 2 Withdrawals are subject to ordinary income tax and, if taken prior to age 59½, an additional 10% federal tax may apply.